zInspector’s two-part synchronization approach allows for numerous users to inspect the same properties even without an internet connection.

 The Synced icon/button in the upper-right corner of the app’s main menu indicates if your mobile app has recently synced with the server for your list of Properties, global account Settings, and Contacts.
 Sync occurs periodically to keep your app up-to-date, but feel free to tap Synced at any time to immediately request a sync to make sure you are up-to-date on any changes.

-The Queue icon/button at the lower left of the app’s main menu indicates the number of inspection data and database changes that to be uploaded.
+The Queue icon/button at the lower left of the app’s main menu indicates the number of inspection data and database changes that still need to be uploaded.
 Tap Queue at any time to open the Queue page, where you can see the item currently uploading and subsequent items waiting to upload (if any).

 Important note: In its current state, the mobile app must be open in order for the Queue items to upload.
 If you close the app before the Queue has cleared, remaining items will stay there until you reopen it.
 We have received feedback about this being inconvenient, and we agree!
 We hope to address this improvement in a near-future update to the app, so stay tuned.
 Be aware that queue upload settings can further limit the circumstances under which Queue items will upload (covered later in this article); those settings are up to you.
 And keep in mind that reports are not automatically emailed until all report items have been uploaded from the Queue.